MicrosoftDocs/azure-reference-other/studio-module-reference/cross-validate-model.md

 ### <a name ="bkmk_sweep"></a>Cross-validation with a parameter sweep

 In this scenario, you use [Tune Model Hyperparameters](tune-model-hyperparameters.md) to identify the best model by conducting a parameter sweep, and then use **Cross Validate Model** to check its reliability.
-This is the easiest way to have Azure Machine Learning identify the best model and then generate metrics for it.
+This is the easiest way to have Machine Learning identify the best model and then generate metrics for it.

 1. Add the dataset for model training, and add one of the machine learning modules that creates a classification or regression model.